 Sikhism originates from the Punjab region, an area that spreads across Northern India and Pakistan.
-In Calgary, the Punjabi community is relatively small but growing steadily, with over 30,000 members.
+In Calgary, the Punjabi community is relatively small, but growing steadily, with over 30,000 members.

 However, despite the Sikh community’s growing membership, Surinder Singh Aujla, president of the city’s Sikh Society, says many Calgarians still do not understand Sikh customs or what they stand for.
 As a result, he says that many Sikhs are facing discrimination within their communities.

-Aujla, who has lived in Calgary since 1981, recalls times when he experienced discrimination first hand, with people making racist remarks and throwing rude hand gestures his way.
+Aujla recalls times when he experienced discrimination first hand, with people making racist remarks and throwing rude hand gestures his way.

 “We have suffered a lot over here,” says Aujla.
+He has lived in Calgary since 1981.

 There has been a lot of conversation about Sikhism in recent months, with well-known Sikhs, such as actor and fashion designer Waris Ahluwalia, and popular YouTuber Jus Reign (real name Jasmeet Singh), coming forward with claims of discrimination at airports for wearing their turbans.